Vanderbilt Eye Institute is in the process of seeking accreditation for an Ophthalmic Technician Program.

 - Associates Degree or higher

-- 2 years as a member of HOSA – Future Health Professionals Organization with a High School diploma or equivalent and one of the following:
+- 2 years as a member of HOSA – Future Health Professionals, a high school diploma or equivalent, and one of the following:

 - Clinical internship in a health science field